Ecuador · August

 Is August a good time to visit Quito?

 Yes — August is one of the recommended months for Quito.
-9-19°C, dry and sunny — Still busy from July's holiday influx.
+9-19°C, dry with plenty of sun — Still busy, but crowds may start to slightly decrease towards the end of the month.

 What makes August worth visiting